curt-mitch/awesome-PETs/README.md

 - [The knowledge complexity of interactive proof-systems](https://dl.acm.org/doi/10.1145/22145.22178) - The original paper introducing zero-knowledge proofs

 - [A physical zero-knowledge object-comparison system for nuclear warhead verification](https://arxiv.org/abs/1602.07717) - A proposed mechanism to use ZKPs for nuclear armament reduction

+- [Why and How zk-SNARK Works](https://arxiv.org/abs/1906.07221) - Good overview of the building blocks that zk-SNARKs are composed of

 ### Videos